rondlite/reaction-docs/website/versioned_docs/version-2.9.1/concepts-payments.md

 ## Payment Plugins and Payment Methods

 A **payment method** is the type of payment, or which API will be used to process it.
-Reaction Commerce does not have any payment methods in the core system.
+Demand Cluster does not have any payment methods in the core system.
 All payment methods are added by plugins.

 We include and support two payment plugins: **Stripe** and **IOU**.
 If you need something different, you can remove one or both of these.